nosilver4u/ewww-image-optimizer/readme.txt

 = 7.9.2 =
 *Release Date - TBA*

+* added: WebP Optimization via API, existing customers may enable it on the Local tab in Ludicrous Mode
+* added: Above the Fold setting for Lazy Load (previously EIO_LAZY_FOLD override)
+* changed: gravatar images excluded from Above the Fold/EIO_LAZY_FOLD counts
 * fixed: Picture WebP ignores images with skip-lazy when it should not
 * fixed: image records not reset after image restore
+* fixed: several PHP warnings from bulk processes

 = 7.9.1 =
 *Release Date - October 31*